kaiii07/FRONTEND/README.md

     - codes for landing and profile pages that are not done yet, I just try to code my plan for the landing page and still trying to figure out how the grids work dahil litong lito q dyan.

     10/30/2023
-    - I tried to fix the responsive header and finally it was okay I think but still working on it.
+    - tried to fix the responsive header and finally it was okay I think but still working on it.

+    10/31/2023
+    - currently focused on enhancing the design of the profile page and I've taken steps to improve its responsiveness.